splynx/docs/files/en/getting_started_guide/dashboard/dashboard.md

 [Config](configuration/configuration.md) - Where all configurations for each module is done.

-[My profile](my_profile/my_profile.md) - A profile page of the administrator currently logged into the system
+[My profile](my_profile/my_profile.md) - A profile page of the administrator currently logged into the system.

-Logout - Logout from the system
+Logout - Logout from the system.